 The facade surrounding the portal is curiously asymmetrical.
 Elaborate windows with muqarnas hoods flank the portal on both sides, but the carved decoration that frames them differs.
 Furthermore, the roof of the right (north) side of the facade is slanted, falling to a point about half the height of the south facade.
 Large corner buttresses in the form of three-quarter towers mark the ends of the facade.
 The buttress on the north side rises only to the height of the sloped roof, so about half the height of its southern partner.

-The monumental portal is centered on the façade, and distinguished by ornamental carvings in high relief.
-The brick minarets rise directly from the upper corners of the portal.
-The geometric decoration in black and blue glazed tile counteracts the monumental scale of the minarets.
-Excavations have revealed the foundations of a hospice to the left of the madrasa, mirrored on the right by another building, which may have been a bath.
+The area behind the facade has been excavated.
+These excavations have revealed the foundations of a hospice to the left of the madrasa, mirrored on the right by another building, which may have been a bath.